-- Companies that manufacture DU-enhanced tank armor, including composite tank armor - The Depleted Uranium weapons category does not include: - Companies that own/operate nuclear fuel enrichment or fabrication facilities - DU ammunition delivery platforms, such as tanks and guns - Kinetic Energy Missiles made with tungsten penetrators
+Companies that manufacture DU-enhanced tank armor, including composite tank armor

+The Depleted Uranium Weapons category does not include:

+- Companies that own/operate nuclear fuel enrichment or fabrication facilities, - Depleted Uranium ammunition delivery platforms, such as tanks and guns, and - Kinetic Energy Missiles made with tungsten penetrators.

+Chemical and Biological Weapons

-Chemical and Biological Weapons - Types and components
+Chemical and Biological Weapons Systems

-- Chemical and Biological Weapons Systems Companies that manufacture biological or chemical weapons, which are defined as weapons that use pathogens such as viruses, bacteria, and disease-causing biological agents, toxins, or chemical substances that have toxic properties that kill, injure, or incapacitate.
-This category includes, but is not limited to: - 1.
-Diseases or biological agents used in biological weapons such as anthrax, Ebola, Marburg virus, tularemia, brucellosis, Q fever, Bolivian hemorrhagic fever, smallpox, coccidioides mycosis, glanders, melioidosis, shigella, psittacosis, and Japanese B encephalitis; - 2.
-Toxins or agents used in biological or chemical weapons such as ricin, SEB, botulism toxin, saxitoxin, and mycotoxins; and - 3.
-Chemical weapon agents (CWA), such as: - I. Blood agents, including cyanogens chloride and hydrogen cyanide; - II.
-Blister agents, including ethyldichloroarsine, sulfur and nitrogen mustard gas, and methyldichloroarsine; - III.
-Nerve agents, including tabun (GA), sarin (GB), soman, and cyclosarin; - IV.
-Pulmonary agents, including chlorine, chloropicrin, and phosgene; - V. Incapacitating agents, including Agent 15, EA-3167, and Kolokol-1; and - VI.
-Other lethal agents.
+Companies that manufacture biological or chemical weapons, which are defined as weapons that use pathogens such as viruses, bacteria, and disease-causing biological agents, toxins, or chemical substances that have toxic properties that kill, injure, or incapacitate.
+This category includes, but is not limited to:

+- Diseases or biological agents used in biological weapons such as anthrax, Ebola, Marburg virus, tularemia, brucellosis, Q fever, Bolivian hemorrhagic fever, smallpox, coccidioides mycosis, glanders, melioidosis, shigella, psittacosis, and Japanese B encephalitis. - Toxins or agents used in biological or chemical weapons such as ricin, SEB, botulism toxin, saxitoxin, and mycotoxins. - Chemical weapon agents (CWA), such as: - Blood agents, including cyanogens chloride and hydrogen cyanide - Blister agents, including ethyldichloroarsine, sulfur and nitrogen mustard gas, and methyldichloroarsine - Nerve agents, including tabun (GA), sarin (GB), soman, and cyclosarin - Pulmonary agents, including chlorine, chloropicrin, and phosgene - Incapacitating agents, including Agent 15, EA-3167, and Kolokol-1 - · Other lethal agents

-Chemical and Biological Weapons Components - Companies that manufacture critical components for chemical or biological weapons systems.
+Chemical and Biological Weapons Components

+Companies that manufacture critical components for chemical or biological weapons systems.